Temporal Power Points

 There are all sorts of different kinds of power points in time, with different qualities, magnitudes of import and duration: some pinpoint one day as crucial, while others can spread over several years.
 Different time-scales are involved, calling into play significances and threads originating from last month or from 160 years ago.
 And their effects can have repercussions which vary in all the little and big departments of life, in every sphere: after all, astrology is a study both of energy, and of the way we humans deal with it.

 There are different levels of power point in time, working in the context of different time-spans.
+When they involve the outer planets () they can last 1-2-3 years, influencing major longterm questions, while and take months and inner planets () can take hours, days or at most weeks.
 There are no hard and fast rules about this, but here are some suggestions.
+These identified magnitudes are simply those identified by the author through his own observation and experience.
 We'll start with the rarer power points, and move to the commoner ones.

 When two of the three transformative planets Uranus, Neptune and Pluto, or even three, form a strong aspect or make a synchronous ingress, we have a major historical power point, in which fundamental new strains of energy emerge, totally new – not merely a development of what was going on before.

 Summer solstice, 23rd June 1990: a magnitude 1 power point.
 Broken aspect lines signify an inexact aspect, though it is still worth bearing in mind.
 Note also that six planets were in their home signs, and Jupiter is exalted.

 In the 570s BCE there was a multiple conjunction of all three, hapwise at the time when Buddha, Pythagoras, Elijah, Mahavira, Confucius and Lao Tzu were alive or being born (closely followed by strings of seminal thinkers and cultural changes in the succeeding centuries), planting the seeds for a new world order.